ashblue/fluid-state-machine/README.md

 Get the [latest release](https://github.com/ashblue/fluid-state-machine/releases).

+## Support

+Join the [Discord Community](https://discord.gg/8QHFfzn) if you have questions or need help.

 ## Getting Started

 State machines are formatted as so.
 For example here we have a door that demonstrates a simple open and close mechanism.